patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/ComposableTable.md

 There are a few ways this can be handled:

 - Manipulate the `z-index` of the menu and/or table headers/columns manually.
-- Use the `menuAppendTo` prop in non-composable react components with menus to append the menu to an element outside of the table (e.g., the `<body>` element) so that the menu has a higher stacking context than - and can appear on top of - sticky headers/columns as well as appear outside of any scrollable content in the table.
+- Use the `menuAppendTo` prop in non-composable react components with menus to append the menu to an element outside of the table (e.g., the table's parent element) so that the menu has a higher stacking context than - and can appear on top of - sticky headers/columns as well as appear outside of any scrollable content in the table.
 - In the case where the menu is outside of the table (e.g., above the table in a toolbar, or below the table and the menu expands up), assign the entire table a lower `z-index` than the `z-index` of the menu.
 This creates a lower stacking context for the entire table compared to the menu, while preserving the stacking context of the elements inside of the table.

 ### Composable: Sticky column